kerenyit/Hangman_python_code/README.md

       before he ran out of wrong guesses. or print *"LOSE"* in case he maxed our his wrong guesses and didnt gussed the word.
       - def check_win(secret_word, old_letters_guessed):
-        *need to update this code- maybe compare in to len secret word*

 ------------------------------------------------------------------------------------